AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 Based on the Summer 2018 team's results, the pivots will be positioned 5 cm horizontal from the center of the tipping bucket and 15.5 cm above the base of the bucket (both measurements are made from the center of the pivot).
 The volume of one tip from the tipping bucket is expected to be 16.26 liters.

+## Redesigning the Tipping Bucket
+The 2019 spring team has decided to remake the original metal frame from an HDPE sheet.
+The team ordered HDPE sheet and cut it into rods to replicate the geometry of the original frame that was constructed from 80/20 extrusions.
+The team determined that a 1 inch 48" by 24" sheet.

+## Flow Dividing Tank

 From the holding tank, wastewater will empty into a flow dividing tank.
 The purpose of the flow dividing tank is to ensure that the four influent pipes receive an equal inflow of wastewater.
 The flow dividing tank is partitioned into four equal sections.
 Each of the four sections then empties out into a separate inlet pipe.
 It is imperative that each section in the flow dividing tank is full of wastewater before the wastewater starts flowing into the influent pipes so that each pipe will distribute the same amount of water inside the reactor.
 It is also desirable for the flow dividing tank to empty out completely between each dump of the tipping bucket as a de-clogging mechanism.
 These constraints mean that the flow dividing tank should be similar in volume to the tipping bucket, the bottom of the flow dividing tank should be in line with the water line in the reactor, and the diameter of influent pipes should be small enough so that the pipes only start emptying into the larger tank once the flow dividing tank is full.
 All of these constrains are further described and investigated in the section: Python Documentation.